SruthiDamera23/Meeting_app_OCR/README.md

     ```
     python manage.py runserver
     ```
-8. To log in, use user rounakb@umb.edu with password 123456 (from populate.sql) or create account.

 Note: OCR for meeting creation requires a Google Cloud account and installation/configuration of Google Cloud CLI.